-Andreas Theisen, Head of Sales for the German speaking Countries (DACH), is
+Andreas Theisen, Head of Sales for the German speaking Countries [DACH], is personally committed to the health of animalsspecifically since animals are so close to people.

 "The health of the animals has an enormous influence on our own health - in all its facets.
 Therefore, we have to take the best possible care of our animals and keep them healthy.
 This starts with a healthy diet, of course, but goes far beyond that.
 Hygiene as a prophylactic measure plays just as big a role as animal health itself."